EarthGman/nix-config/readme.md

     in
   {
     nixosConfigurations = {
-      # for default values see mkHost in lib/default.nix
+      # for explaination and default values see mkHost in lib/default.nix
       # for more examples see hosts/default.nix
       nixos = lib.mkHost {
         inherit inputs;